probvar/FluxoniumDB/README.md

 ## Access to Notion database

 The database also lives in Notion, which has many nice visualization tools as well as images of all fluxonium devices reported.
-This has been quite useful.
+This has been quite useful for the database maintainers.
 Please fill out the form below if you would like access: https://forms.gle/VWGYRccrNChqjuoi6

 ## Contributing